nunobrum/ExcelComparator/README.md

 Solving problem with sheet protections on Mac OSX

 Version 2.3 (26 July 2022)
-Corrections on the text merge functionality
+Corrections on the text merge functionality.
-Marking modified rows by color instead of reserving a column Small improvements on configuration sheet
+Marking modified rows by color instead of reserving a column.
+Small improvements on configuration sheet.

 Version 2.2 (09 August 2020)
 Paypal Link update